If you want a fresh, white kitchen, selecting the right white kitchen paint color for your cabinets can be massively frustrating!

 What does this mean for you?

-Simply seeing which white paint color was referenced in the post or photo will not give you an accurate idea of what that color would look like in YOUR home, under YOUR lighting conditions, with the other objects in the room.
+Simply seeing which white paint color was referenced in a post or photo will not give you an accurate idea of what that color would look like in YOUR home, under your lighting conditions, with your own finishes and furnishings in the room.

-3. To pick the right white paint color for YOUR kitchen, you need to take the “fixed elements” into account.
+3. To pick a white kitchen paint color that works, take your “fixed elements” into account.

 The single biggest reason that most homeowners end up with a different white kitchen paint color than they first envisioned?
 The countertops and backsplash!

-Will “Extra White” work in YOUR kitchen, with its brown granite counters and pink-beige travertine backsplash?
+Will “Extra White” work in your own kitchen, with its granite counters and pink-beige travertine backsplash?
 Definitely not!
-If you painted your cabinets in “Extra White”, they would look bluish-white, as stark as a piece of paper, when surrounded by warm-toned finishes like granite and travertine.
+Against the warm tones of your fixed elements, your freshly-painted cabinets would look bluish-white, as stark as a piece of paper, resulting in a clash of undertones that wouldn’t look pleasing to the eye.

 In your kitchen, you’d need a much softer, toned-down white with just enough warmth in it to “play well” with your counters and backsplash.

-4. So how do you actually pick the right paint color?
-Here are the steps:
+4. So how do you actually pick the best white?
+Follow these steps:

 - At home, hold these color chips up to your countertops and backsplash.
 When we do this as part of a color consultation, we use large-sized color sample boards, but you can start with small chips for now.
 It’s best to hold them up against your backsplash in pairs, so you can eliminate one color chip at a time until you’ve ended up with three or four “finalists”.

-And by the way, please don’t be disappointed if the warmer white that actually works in your kitchen isn’t the bright white that you thought you wanted.
+Don’t be disappointed if the warmer white that actually works in your kitchen isn’t the bright white that you thought you wanted.
+Your kitchen won’t look creamy or yellow-y.
+Rather, you’ll have a fresh, updated white kitchen, where the tones and colors play well together and don’t fight each other.
+The result will look coordinated and well-designed.

 - Don’t start with any pre-conceived color selections that may keep you from seeing better options, especially if you fell in love with some kitchen photos you found online.